Cover: Santa Anita Park, Arcadia, California

 Santa Anita Park: Know before you go

 Get up early and go to Clockers’ Corner.
-The night before you may be pondering if it’s worth setting the alarm.
+The night before you may be wondering if it’s worth setting the alarm.
 It is – go for it.

 Bring cash.
 While the restaurants and concessions take credit cards, you need cash to place wagers.